-The fifth edition of the Chartreuse Terminorum will take place from 16 to 19 June 2023.
+The seventh edition of the Chartreuse Terminorum will take place from 20 to 22 June 2025.
 Inspired by the legendary Barkley event in the United States, the French version offers the 40 selected runners the chance to tackle a 300km course with 25,000 metres of ascent, in total autonomy.
 No assistance, no GPS, no signposting, no precise start time, where the checkpoints are like hidden books whose pages you have to rip out.
 To top it all off, these ultra-trail specialists will have to complete each of the five loops in under 16 hours.
 An impossible race for some, the challenge of a lifetime for others.
 A mix of trail running, adventure, orienteering and problem solving, the Chartreuse Terminorum is undoubtedly the toughest race in France.

 The start will be given on Friday, between midnight and noon, without further details.
 Once the bugle has sounded, the competitors will have to get ready for the big start, which will be an hour later.